MicrosoftDocs/learn/learn-pr/wwl-sci/implement-manage-external-identities/includes/7-exercise-invite-guest-users-bulk.md

 1. Sign in to the [Azure portal](https://portal.azure.com/) with an account that is a User administrator in the organization.
 1. In the navigation pane, select **Azure Active Directory**.
 1. Under **Manage**, select **Users**.
-1. On the Users blade, on the menu, select **Bulk operations - Bulk invite**.
+1. On the Users screen, on the menu, select **Bulk operations - Bulk invite**.

     :::image type="content" source="../media/bulk-invite-option-d3ab6f3c.png" alt-text="Screenshot of the All user page with the Bulk operations and Bulk invite menu options highlighted.":::